 Download PDF of the Poster

-- Offer to help with creating training classes for volunteers who work with shelter dogs to train them to make them more adoptable.
-If you want to do this but don't know where to start, check out the APDT C.L.A.S.S. website for ideas at www.mydoghasclass.com/shelters.
-Other websites are www.openpaw.org and www.bestfriends.org.
+Offer to help with creating training classes for volunteers who work with shelter dogs to train them to make them more adoptable.
+If you want to do this but don’t know where to start, check out www.openpaw.org and www.bestfriends.org.

-- Hold an APDT Canine Life and Social Skills (C.L.A.S.S.) training lecture or an actual assessment.
-Learn more about this program at www.mydoghasclass.com.
+Hold an APDT Canine Life and Social Skills (C.L.A.S.S.) training lecture or an actual assessment.
+Learn more about this program at C.L.A.S.S. – APDT.

-- Use the resources available from the APDT if you're a member, and if you're not, consider joining if you're a trainer or work with dogs in some capacity.
+Use the resources available from the APDT if you’re a member, and if you’re not, consider joining if you’re a trainer or work with dogs in some capacity.
 If you simply want to learn more about dog training and behavior but are not a member, consider subscribing to our award-winning journal, The APDT Chronicle of the Dog, or signing up for one of our educational webinars!
-Become a fan of our Facebook or Linked In pages or our Twitter feed to receive notices about training-related studies and other articles and dog training news.
+Become a fan of our Facebook, Linked In or Instagram pages or our Twitter feed to receive notices about training-related studies and other articles and dog training news.

 ← Return to home page